-That’s why we’ve added another tool in our Crimes Against Children program that helps our local field offices in these cases: our Child Abduction Rapid Deployment, or CARD, teams.
+That’s why we’ve added another tool in our Violent Crimes Against Children program that helps our local field offices in these cases: our Child Abduction Rapid Deployment, or CARD, teams.

 Here’s the “who, what, when, and where” of these teams:

 What do the CARD teams do?
 Relying on their expertise and experience, team members make sure the investigation moves quickly, efficiently, and thoroughly.
-They provide our field divisions running the investigations with on-site investigative, technical, and resource assistance during the initial critical period after a child is kidnapped.
+They provide our field offices running the investigations with on-site investigative, technical, and resource assistance during the initial critical period after a child is kidnapped.

 When are the teams deployed?
-Soon after an abduction has been reported to a local FBI field office, to , or to the National Center for Missing and Exploited Children, or in other cases when the FBI determines an investigation is warranted.
+Soon after an abduction has been reported to a local FBI field office, to , or to the National Center for Missing & Exploited Children, or in other cases when the FBI determines an investigation is warranted.